sinclairzx81/typebox/readme.md

 ## Values

 TypeBox includes an optional values module that can be used to perform common operations on JavaScript values.
-It enables one to create, check and cast values from types.
-It also provides functions to check equality, clone and diff and patch JavaScript values.
+This module enables one to create, check and cast values from types.
+It also provides functionality to check equality, clone and diff and patch JavaScript values.
 The value module is provided as an optional import.

 ```typescript
 import { Value } from '@sinclair/typebox/value'